Guest Notes For Drive On Podcast

 That doesn't mean that we can't talk about a bill in Congress that affects veterans or service members.
 However, I don't want to have guests bashing one side or the other during the discussion, regardless of their beliefs.

-I don't want listeners trying something they heard about on this podcast that will land them in jail.
+I don't want listeners trying something they heard about on this show that will land them in jail.
 That tends to make matters worse.

 However, I do recognize that certain things that are illegal in the United States might not be illegal in other parts of the world.
 You may have had an experience where you traveled to a country in South America and found a benefit in something you tried along the way.
 That's a part of your story, and it is worth telling.